LeonSong1995/gsMap/docs/source/data_format.md

 ## GWAS Data
 The input GWAS data is in a gzip text file, which should, at least, include SNP (rs number), Z (Z-statistics), and N (sample size).
 Columns A1 and A2 represent the effect allele and non-effect allele, respectively, but they are not necessary.
-The column orders can be customized, but headers are keywords and will be used by GPS.
+The column orders can be customized, but headers are keywords and will be used by gsMap.
 ```shell
 zcat example_data/GWAS/IQ_NG_2018.sumstats.gz | head -n 5